Our

 Existing community resources could provide shelter, meals, and housing.

 National Interfaith Hospitality Network to Family Promise, to reflect our broad range of programs and our vision of ending family homelessness.
-Family Promise affiliates open around the country serving homeless families nationwide.
+Family Promise affiliates open around the country, serving homeless families nationwide.

 2003

 Shepherd of the Valley's summer lunch program identified homeless families in need, prompting Pastor Tari and Father Pat Travers to explore adopting the Family Promise model to address family homelessness in Juneau.
-Community members met to discuss establishing a local affiliate, advancing efforts to combat family homelessness in the area.
+Community members met to discuss establishing a local affiliate and advancing efforts to combat family homelessness in the area.

 2014